 (2) If forest products to be managed or harvested under a production contract are located on departmental land —

-(a) the Commission must enter into arrangements with the Executive Director in relation to —
+(a) the Commission must enter into arrangements with the CALM Act CEO in relation to —

 (i) the access of the contractor and the contractor’s employees and agents to that land for the performance of the contractor’s functions under the contract; and

-(ii) the performance of the Department’s functions on that land under the CALM Act and under the relevant management plan;
+(ii) the performance of the CALM Act CEO’s functions on that land under the CALM Act and under the relevant management plan;

-(b) provisions referred to in subsection (1) cannot be included in the contract without the consent of the Executive Director; and
+(b) provisions referred to in subsection (1) cannot be included in the contract without the consent of the CALM Act CEO; and

-(c) the inclusion of provisions referred to in subsection (1) in the contract does not affect the Department’s functions referred to in paragraph (a)(ii).
+(c) the inclusion of provisions referred to in subsection (1) in the contract does not affect the CALM Act CEO’s functions referred to in paragraph (a)(ii).

+[Section 57 amended by No. 28 of 2006 s.
+18 and 20.]

 58. Production contracts subject to relevant management plan

 (1) Before entering into a production contract relating to forest products located on departmental land the Commission is to ensure that —